 Chorizo potatoes.
 This is a riff on patatas bravas – one of the most famous tapas dishes of all time.
 It’s famous for a reason.
 It’s really good.
 But jack up the flavour with some chorizo.
 Drizzle it with some homemade aioli or garlic mayonnaise.
 That’s great.

-Don’t be scared about making aioli.
 It’s not hard.
 A small food processor makes it a snap.
 Coddle an egg.
 Pulse with a few other ingredients.
 Drizzle in some oil.
 Done.
 Delicious.
+It’s great with simple boiled potatoes too.
+A bit of parsley.
+Maybe some butter.
+Yum.

 Potatoes with chorizo.
 This is tapas times ten.